 Author: Ian Aldridge, Progressive Legal

-Whilst the general position is that you require authority to use copyright protected works, the fair dealing provisions under the Copyright Act 1968 (Cth) (“the Act”) allow the use of copyright protected material without the permission of the copyright owner.
+While you typically need permission to use copyrighted works, Australia’s fair dealing provisions under the Copyright Act 1968 (Cth) (“the Act”) allow creators to legally use certain copyrighted material without permission, provided specific conditions are met.

 Each of these exceptions will be considered in turn.